The Science History Institute has a world-class collection of historical objects, artworks, photographs, books, oral histories, and archives.

 Accessing the Collections

-Our new Digital Collections website includes over 5,000 digitized items that span our collections!
+Our Digital Collections website includes more than 7,800 digitized items that span our collections!

 A selection of our collections, including objects and fine art, are on display in the museum’s permanent exhibition, Making Modernity, ExhibitLab, and in temporary exhibitions featured in the Hach Gallery.
 Please contact firstname.lastname@example.org if you are interested in viewing other museum collections materials.